-An extensive Elvis shrine in a pink mansion.
-It's the real deal, open 24/7 and curated by obsessed Elvis fan Paul McLeod.
+Extensive Elvis shrine in a Graceland-like mansion.
+Was the real deal: open 24/7 and curated by obsessed Elvis fan Paul MacLeod, who died under tragic circumstances on July 17, 2014.
 Roadsideamerica.com Report...

 Visitor Tips and News About Graceland Too

 Paul McLeod, the late proprietor of Graceland Too, was convinced that his vast collection of Elvis memorabilia would make him rich.
 He had tens of thousands, possibly hundreds of thousands, of Elvis items packed in storage bins around his home/museum.
 His tours always included a peak at "the most valuable record in the history of the world" (an obscure Elvis 45), and he once told us that his carpet remnants from Elvis's Graceland, cut into souvenir squares, would be worth $200 million.
 Paul was sitting on a fortune!

 Then Paul unexpectedly died.
 On January 31, 2015, the contents of Graceland Too were sold at auction.
 They were purchased by a single, anonymous, online bidder from Georgia.
 He paid -- not hundreds of millions of dollars, but $54,500.